Blue Sky Days

 Play Recording

-Somehow, about 46 years ago, I had the good fortune to meet a lady who would become my wife.
-She's been a best friend, partner and lover every day since.
+Somehow, about 47 years ago, I had the good fortune to meet a lady who would become my wife.
+She's been my best friend, partner and lover every day since.
 This is our story.

 Unmarked Pavement